 All persons participating in the operation of a recreational or hire and drive vessel (as a master, operator and crew, or passenger), and those being towed, are responsible for their individual and collective safety, and the safety of those in the vicinity of the vessel.
 Understand your safety duties.

-Operating rules, such as speed and distance rules, alcohol and drug laws, steering and sailing rules (particularly around big ships, marine wildlife and in transit zones) and operating in conditions of heightened risk.
+Operating rules, such as speed and distance rules, alcohol and drug laws, steering and sailing rules (particularly around big ships and marine wildlife) and operating in conditions of heightened risk.